RameshBabuAsh/UnslothPuzzles/README.md

   - [x] Llama 1B training loss matches (+1)
     - [ ] If not (score = 0)
   - [x] GRPO memory efficient linear works (+4)

-Next Steps: Over the weekend, I'll either work on refining the four current solutions further or tackle an additional challenge in task D :)

 Thanks for the template @parnox/unsloth-notes